Pearson-Higher-Ed/design/introduction.md

    Having multiple designers working together on a project could easily lead to a disjointed user experience.
 Following a unified design system keeps the design consistent throughout the user journey.

 - **Enables teams to focus on solving greater problems**
    Designers will have more room for creativity and innovation with more time freed up from nudging pixels.
-Developers will be able to work more efficiently using the code package that enables updates at a global scale.
+Developers will be able to work more efficiently by using the code package that enables updates at a global scale.
 With greater efficiency, teams can truly be agile.

 ## Process